Continuing with my 80’s movie theme. Not sure how it happened but I’m running with it.

 P.S.
 I’m going to go full circle with this email – writing genius I know – and pop a list of 50 boundary-setting statements in here.
 The ones I needed when I was trying to be the “perfect” woman/people pleaser.
 My pleasure.

 Kyall.
 Peter.
-Roger … Thank you all for taking me to see Gremlins.
+Robert … Thank you all for taking me to see Gremlins.

 I’ll leave you with a Gremlins boundary – “Don’t ever feed them after midnight”